ethereum/fv-blog/_posts/2020-12-10-symbolic-execution-with-ds-test.md

 }
 ```

+Proof strategies for calls to unknown code do exist, and are supported by the SMTChecker built into
+the solidity compiler.
+The SMTChecker can even synthesize an example call target that would trigger
+an assertion violation in the calling contract (for example via reentrancy).

 #### Symbolic Representation of Dynamic Types

 `hevm` is currently unable to represent dynamic types (e.g. `bytes`, `string`) symbolically.
 Tests